10 Delicious South African Foods & Drink You Need to Try

 Craft gin in South Africa is booming.
 In its simplest definition, gin is a base spirit + JUNIPER + optional other botanicals.
 The base spirit can be made from barley, rye, corn, grapes, wheat, etc.

 Winemakers have taken notice of this trend too.
-When we were doing our DIY wine tour of Moreson Wine Farm, we had a chance to taste their small-batch Wildcraft Equinox 79 Gin.
+During our self-guided wine tour of Moreson Wine Farm, we had a chance to taste their small-batch Wildcraft Equinox 79 Gin.
 This gin is made from triple-distilled Chardonnay and nine botanicals.

 Love this gin!